brandoncaulfield/coding-interview-questions/README.md

 # A lsit of possible programming interview problems/ questions with their possible solutions

+1. Anagrams
+2. Find the first and last index of a target in a sorted array

 ### All ideas/ contributions welcome :)

 ## Helpful resources